TalynP/DrInfraredHeaterRemoteThermostat_NODERED/README.md

 ## nginx and Remote Access
 ### nginx Reverse Proxy (Optional)
-[nginx](https://nginx.org/) is used as a simple reverse proxy to allow a hostname such as `http://<your IP or hostname>.local` to show the Node-RED user interface (ui) dashboard website which defaults to `http://<your IP or hostname>.local:1880/ui/` and makes the overall user exprience simpler.
+[nginx](https://nginx.org/) is used as a simple reverse proxy to allow a hostname such as `http://<your IP or hostname>.local` to show the Node-RED user interface (ui) dashboard website which defaults to `http://<your IP or hostname>.local:1880/ui/` and makes the user experience seamless.
 Below are the steps of how to setup nginx.
 1. Install nginx
 ```bash
 sudo apt update